Festival for innovation, creativity and technology

 A selection of topics found here:

 3D printing & 3D scanning ∙ Arduino, Raspberry Pi & Co. ∙ Art & Design ∙ Bio-Hacking ∙ Crafting ∙ Drones & Air craft ∙ Energy & Sustainability ∙ Fashion & Wearables ∙ Food ∙ Games ∙ Hacking ∙ Home Automation ∙ Internet of Things ∙ Knowledge transfer ∙ Manufacturing Technologies ∙ Model making ∙ Music & Sound ∙ Open Source ∙ Radio & Communication ∙ Recycling & Upcycling ∙ Robots ∙ Science & Research ∙ Shared Spaces

-Maker Faire Vienna 2018 takes place at METAStadt.
-On 4.800 m2 METAStadt offers enough space for the extensive and exciting programme of Maker Faire Vienna 2018.
-The former factory building, in which steam turbines and dynamos were produced at the beginning of the 20th century, will become the backdrop for Austria's biggest DIY-festival on the 5th and 6th of May 2018.
+Maker Faire Vienna takes place at METAStadt.
+On 4.800 m2 METAStadt offers enough space for the extensive and exciting programme of Maker Faire Vienna.
+The former factory building, in which steam turbines and dynamos were produced at the beginning of the 20th century, will become the backdrop for Austria's biggest DIY-festival.

 10 am to 6 pm

 Due to limited parking space, we recommend taking public transport.

 From stop Kagran (U1) in 8 - 10 minutes with tram line 25 or bus linie 26A (stop Erzherzog-Karl-Straße)